 It appears that the DA made a decision to toss aside the substantial evidence of Vanderbilt’s culpability.

-Does The District Attorney Have A Conflict Of Interest?
+The District Attorney Has A Conflict Of Interest

 While the DA’s office has officially denied any conflict of interest for the DA, Mr. Funk has multiple professional and personal relationships with Vanderbilt that highlight the appearance of a potential conflict of interest.
 First, Mr. Funk is an Adjunct Professor of Law at the Vanderbilt School of Law.
 Next, Mr. Funk serves on the Vanderbilt Kennedy Center Leadership Council with Mrs. Melinda Balser, the wife of the CEO of VUMC, Jeff Balser.
 In addition, Mr. Funk and his wife, Lori Funk, are members of the Next Step Advisory Council at the Special Education Department at Vanderbilt’s Peabody College.